awgil/ffxiv_bossmod/README.md

 <img align="right" height="300" src="/Data/autorotation_config.png">

 For supported classes, the Autorotation module will execute a fully optimal rotation to the best of its ability.
 Individual job support is listed in the plugin.
+A small guide on using this can be found [here](https://github.com/awgil/ffxiv_bossmod/wiki/Using-Presets).
 The features include:

 - Movement skills are not executed during parts of fight that require precise positioning
 - oGCDs are queued to next free oGCD slot so GCDs are not delayed